 • Getting to know and caring for your baby.
 For example, understanding your baby's cues and what your baby's nappy tells you.

 • Feeding your baby.
-Night feeds, breastfeeding and where to get support.
+Understanding types of feeding including breastfeeding, night feeds and where to get support.

 • Wellbeing before and after birth, such as adjusting to family life and coping with lack of sleep.

-The NCT also has a suite of low-cost or free-to-access services, including an infant feeding helpline, free Baby Café drop-ins led by an NCT breastfeeding counsellor, plus local activities such as Walk & Talk sessions and Bumps & Babies events for little ones and parents, too.
+NCT also provides many low-cost or free-to-access services including an infant feeding support line, Baby Café drop-ins led by an NCT breastfeeding counsellor, plus local activities and events.

 Revealed: 8 surprising things that could be a danger to your child - these common household items can pose choking hazards or lead to serious health risks if mishandled